 Read full review here: CYBERPOWERPC Gamer Xtreme GXIVR8020A4

 The thrill of gaming consoles and handheld devices might be at fever pitch, but tricked-out desktop PCs remain the most powerful gaming platform to date.
 Gaming enthusiasts confess that nothing beats the quality of playability you get from a desktop PC built for gaming.
-And today, all PC shoppers want to get hold of gaming rig with the best graphics card that can drive the latest games at the best frame rates on a full HD (1080p) monitor, although some desktops now max their guts with smooth 4K gaming.
+And today, all PC shoppers want to get hold of a gaming rig with the best graphics card that can drive the latest games at the best frame rates on a full HD (1080p) monitor, although some desktops now max their guts with smooth 4K gaming.

-In choosing our top ten choices of best gaming PCs, we took deep insight into every major manufacturer and system configurator to find the best combination of value, reliability, customer feedback, design and performance for various budgets.
-Still, we recommend the experience of building a gaming PC yourself, but if you can’t crack that, then you’re more than likely to find an excellent system in this list.
+In choosing our top ten choices of best gaming PCs, we took deep insight into every major manufacturer and system configurator to find the best combination of value, reliability, customer feedback, design, and performance for various budgets.
+Still, we recommend the experience of building a gaming PC yourself, but if you can’t crack that, then you’re more than likely to find an excellent system on this list.

 Now, check out our list of Best Gaming Desktop PCs for 2021